Czech Republic (Česká Republika) - CZ

 Secondary period pain

-Can you have menstruation pain without a period?
+Can you have period pain without a period?

 If you notice cramping and pain around the pelvis but without getting your period it could be a sign of another condition.
 Among the most common reasons for period pain without bleeding are: